 In doing so Courts have said that there are two potential approaches under the legislation by which they may deal with the problem, although in effect both lead to the same practical outcome.1 The underlying legislative purpose was to give legal effect to the intention of a testator.1

-Power of courts to rectify a will
+Power of courts to rectify a will where there is a mistake

 One way is for the Court to admit to probate the will document the deceased signed by mistake, even though its contents were those contemplated by someone else, (their spouse).